db-wenxin/AWS_DABs_CICD/.github/README.md

 ## Prerequisites

-1. All Databricks workspaces (local dev workspace, QA workspace, and Prod workspace) and PAT tokens used in this solution are created separately.
+1. All Databricks workspaces (development workspace, QA workspace, and Prod workspace) and PAT tokens used in this solution are created separately.
 2. The GitHub repository must be configured with appropriate secrets for Databricks workspace URLs and PAT tokens.
 3. The workspaces used in this demo must have access to the public internet to run `pip install` for downloading public resources, such as [nutter](https://github.com/microsoft/nutter).
 4. For the introduction to Databricks Asset Bundles and Databricks CLI, please refer to: